CUBRID/cubrid-manual/en/admin/systemtap.rst

 To monitor the performance of CUBRID using SystemTap, you need to install SystemTap.
 After installing SystemTap, you can write and run a SystemTap script which is like a C language.
 With this script, you can monitor the performance of the System.

-SystemTap supports only on Linux
+SystemTap supports only on Linux.

 See http://sourceware.org/systemtap/index.html for further information and installation.